newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 Configure the name reported to NerdGraph in the `NewRelic-Requesting-Services` header.
 The value should be formatted like a slug, dash-separated and all lowercase, like `'io-website'`.
 This header is only used in the call to check the current user's logged in status.
-Currently, Tessen and the `useLoggedIn` hook are the only places this is used.
+Currently, the `useLoggedIn` hook is the only place this is used.
-If this isn't configured, Tessen won't include the `loggedIn` field on any events, and `useLoggedIn().loggedIn` will always be `null`.
+If this isn't configured, nrBrowserAgent won't include the `loggedIn` field on any events, and `useLoggedIn().loggedIn` will always be `null`.

 ### Layouts